The single clenched fist lifted and ready, or the open hand held out and waiting. Choose: For we meet by one or the other.— Carl Sandburg

 And if you genuinely want to hurt someone, please seek out assistance from a professional who can help you address these urges.

-Now that you have some ideas about befriending anger, make a plan.
+Now that you have some ideas about befriending and controlling anger, make a plan.
 How are you going to get back control when you’re in the grip of anger?
 How can your lifestyle choices support inner peace?
 How can you be kinder?